 We’re now Green Small Business Certified — what it means for our clients

-Green Small Business Certified — Ingenio Technologies, certified January 2026
+Green Small Business Certified logo — Ingenio Technologies, certified January 2026

 In January 2026, Ingenio Technologies achieved Green Small Business Certification — an independent, audited credential that recognises our environmental management system (EMS), our action plan, and our commitment to reducing the environmental impact of our business and the IT we recommend to our clients across the United Kingdom.

-This is an announcement, but it’s not a press release.
-The point of this post is to tell you what the certification actually means, what it took to earn, and — most importantly — what it changes for the small and medium businesses, charities and professional services firms we look after across Sussex, Surrey and Kent.
+It’s a milestone for us — and it changes some practical things for the small and medium businesses, charities and professional services firms we look after across Sussex, Surrey and Kent.

 What is green business certification?

-Green Small Business is a UK environmental accreditation scheme designed to give SMEs a credible, third-party way to demonstrate environmental responsibility — without the time and money of full ISO 14001 certification.
+Green Small Business (now trading as Green Business) is a UK environmental accreditation scheme designed to give SMEs a credible, third-party way to demonstrate environmental responsibility — without the time and money of full ISO 14001 certification.
 It’s tailored to small businesses for whom traditional environmental management systems are often disproportionate to their actual environmental impacts.
 The EMS sits at the heart of the scheme.

 To achieve the certification, an organisation has to prove two things to an independent assessor: